GeoTopChristy/HCPdm/README.md

 ### 4. Signature obstruction

 This approach has been Mathematica-programmed.
-We provide in the folder SigPart the notebook for P_17 in the family of HCP48, P_322 in the family of HCP59 as examples.
-The strategies are more complicated in the HCP48 case for the amount of SEILper matrices even reach 325,957 over some polytope.
+We provide in the folder SigPart the notebook for <!--P_17 in the family of HCP48, -->P_322 in the family of **HCP59** as an example.
+The strategies are more complicated in the **HCP48** case for the amount of SEILper matrices even reach 325,957 over some polytope.
 See Section 6 in corresponding paper for details.

 # How to use
 run the main.py in pyFile.